ogbuifymark/Thynk_code/README.md

 - Implement Authentication and authorization
 - Add Email notification/verification module.
 - Add proper reporting dashboard for analytics
+- Add logs for Error
+- Implement a middleware for error handling
+-

 # Assumptions
 - I assummed that there will be only three type of users